Wondering when your hard work at the gym is gonna start paying off in gains?

 Muscle protein synthesis requires a balance of adequate nutrition, strength training, and rest.
 While the details can vary depending on your fitness level, the basic principles of muscle gain remain the same.

-Here’s your quick tips for building muscle the right way:
+Here are your quick tips for building muscle the right way:

 You can’t gain weight without eating enough calories.
 So figure out how many calories you need each day and aim to hit that goal consistently.
-First master this, then you can start to mess with your bulking macros to promote more muscle growth and minimize potential body fat.

 This is the number one thing you need to get right in order to build muscle.